DSprtn/GTFO_VR_Plugin/README.md

 	Lower your render resolution and in-game settings, GTFO VR is a BIG resource hog!

+	If you don't mind small artifacting on lights in exchange for a bit of extra performance set light rendering mode to '2' in GTFO\BepInEx\config\com.github.dsprtn.gtfovr.cfg

 ####	MISC ACTIONS

 	Remember to bind openmenu and openmap too!
 They work in-game correctly as you'd expect.